jeapostrophe/reach-examples/crowdfunding/readme.md

 Your role is Contributor.
 Your network type is devnet.
 Your account balance is 1000 ALGO.
 What is your contribution in ALGO?
-3
+5
 What is the contract information? {"ApplicationID":46,"creationRound":8393,"Deployer":"ABC"}
-0x4cc  contributed 1 ALGO at 8396.
-Contract balance is 1 ALGO.
+0x08e  contributed 5 ALGO at 18.
+Contract balance is 5 ALGO.
-0x5e3* contributed 3 ALGO at 8407.
-Contract balance is 4 ALGO.
+0x832* contributed 3 ALGO at 21.
+Contract balance is 8 ALGO.
 ```

 ### Contributor 3

-This appears to be wrong.
-Compare to Ethereum Contributor 3.

 ```
 % make run-contributor